Find Affordable College Courses

 $14,738 Average Tuition & Fees

 Northern Illinois University came in at #6 in this year’s edition of the Best Value Sociology Schools in Illinois ranking.
-Located in the suburb of Dekalb, NIU is a public school with a fairly large student population.
+Located in the small suburb of Dekalb, NIU is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at NIU are $14,738 per year.
 Sociology majors at NIU take out an average of $27,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $233.

-Read full report on Sociology at Northern Illinois University
+Full Sociology at Northern Illinois University Report

 $12,064 Average Tuition & Fees